abhi-sathvika/recipes-and-ratings/README.md

 Final Model Performance

-- Accuracy: The overall accuracy score was printed using accuracy_score, showing the proportion of correct predictions on the test set.
-The accuracy for our final model is 0.731, which is a 10% increase in accuracy, indicating a great improvement from baseline model.
+- Accuracy: The accuracy for our final model is 0.731, which is a 26% increase in accuracy, indicating a great improvement from our baseline model.

 Improvement Over Baseline Model:

-- Better Handling of Non-Linearity: Unlike Linear Regression, which assumes a linear relationship between features and the target, Random Forest can capture non-linear relationships between the features and the target.
-This makes it a better fit for more complex datasets like this one.
+- Better Handling: In a KNN Classifier, a single noisy point in the dataset can significantly affect predictions because it relies directly on the closest neighbors.
+On the other hand, Random Forest Classifier combines multiple decision trees, each trained on a random subset of data and features, which averages out errors and reduces sensitivity to noise.
+This is one of the factors that might explain the drastic improvement from our baseline to our final model.

 - Feature Engineering: The addition of nutrition-related features and the transformation of the minutes feature likely contributed to a better understanding of the data, allowing the Random Forest model to make more informed predictions.